jhipster/jhipster-online/README.md

 To configure e-mail sending, you need to configure the `jhipster.mail` keys (see [JHipster common application properties](https://www.jhipster.tech/common-application-properties/)), and the Spring Boot standard `spring.mail` keys.

-When running the app with the dev profile, make sure to start the dev mailserver with:
+When running the app with the `dev` profile, make sure to start the development mail server with:
 ```
 docker-compose -f src/main/docker/mailserver.yml up -d
 ```